SUNY Canton OnLine

 Fall/Spring, 3 credit hours

-A survey of the philosophy, theory, and practice involved in the treatment of convicted law violators of all ages within the institutional environment.
-This course provides an overview of the correctional field; its origins, development, current status, and future prospects.
-The role of corrections and its importance in the reduction and control of crime and recidivism is evaluated.
-Three hours lecture per week.
-Limited to Criminal Justice/Investigation students.
+This course provides a survey of the philosophy, theory, and practice involved in the treatment of convicted law violators o f all ages within the institutional environment.
+This course covers an overview of the correctional field; its origins, development, current status, and future prospects.
+The role of corrections and its importance in the reduction of crime and recidivism are also evaluated.

 JUST 110 CRIMINAL LAW